Skip to Content

 A photo doesn’t make much of a story starter if it doesn’t suggest that there might be a bigger picture lurking beneath the surface.

 We hope you and your students love these picture prompts for creative writing as much as we do.
-If you love them, go ahead and scroll to the bottom to grab your own copy.
+If you love them, go ahead and fill out the form below to grab your own copy.

 We’ve included a couple of questions with each picture that you could use to spark pre-writing conversations in your classroom, which can be helpful when working with younger students who might need a little more direction.